Home Modifications Definitions & Terminology

 There are home modification assistance programs available to veterans from both the Veterans Administration and from unassociated, non-profit organizations that serve veterans.
 The VA provides multiple grants including SAH Grants, SHA Grants, and HISA Grants for this purpose.
 Also available are Veterans Directed Home and Community Based Services (VD-HCBS).
 This program provides veterans with financial assistance to help them remain living in their homes.
 It provides them with a certain amount of discretion to use those funds as they see fit.
 Making home modifications to accommodate for a disability would be an acceptable use of funds regardless owhetherot their disability was connected to their military service.
 Learn more about Veterans Directed programs.
 Veterans pensions, such as Aid & Attendance, offer one-time bonuses for “unreimbursed medical expenses.”
 Should a home modification be a medical necessity, veterans receiving a pension can receive a temporary increase in benefits to cover the cost.
 Finally, the national, non-profit organization Rebuilding Together offers home modification assistance both in the form of labor and some materials to U.S. veterans through its Heroes at Home Program.

 Many state governments and several agencies within the federal government have programs that help seniors with home modifications.
 The Department of Housing and Urban Development offers HUD Home Improvement Loans.
 And the U.S. Department of Agriculture has Rural Repair and Rehabilitation Grants.
 Many states have a category of assistance programs referred to as nursing home diversion programs.
 These programs, as their name implies, are intended to prevent or delay nursing home placement.
 As such, they offer financial assistance and support services to help the elderly remain living at home.
 Some of these programs include home modifications as a benefit.
 A complete list of those that do is available here.
-Unfortunately, not all states offer programs.
+Unfortunately, not all states offer these programs.